jloveric/NeuralChatbot/README.md

 [![Build Status](https://travis-ci.org/jloveric/Clockmaker.svg?branch=master)](https://travis-ci.org/jloveric/Clockmaker)

+This is a client side chatbot that uses tensorflow sentence embeddings.
+It is based on the npm modules 'neural-phrasex' and 'neural-sentence-search'.
+It really only needs one example per intent (one shot learning) since the sentence embeddings contain the overall meaning of that example.
+Ultimately, this will allow one shot re-enforcement learning in this client side bot.
+Since all the sentence embedding calcuations are done using mobile tensorflow, there is no need to set up a server and the chatbot can be embedded into a web frontend without external calls.
+I'm working on a demo of that capability.

 This code is in transition.
 Moving from elastic search based to client side with sentence embeddings.
 Also moving from older style Node.js to more modern.
 This will also undergo simplification time permitting and updated documentation.

 # Installation: